Make Money Jobs & Careers

 Employers are forbidden from asking about an applicant’s height or weight because those questions “tend to disproportionately limit the employment opportunities of some protected groups,” according to the EEOC.

-It is possible for those requirements to be related to the job if an employer can prove it.
+Those requirements can be related to the job if an employer can prove it.

 Earn cash back on everyday purchases with this rare account